legends2k/blog/README.md

 # To Do

+* Create a site map with all sections and their articles as a simple searchable list
 * Tag pages doesn’t show article’s published date and time
 * Post/note index page doesn’t show tags of posts in the list
 * Consider moving to CC-BY-SA